sirech/talk-cd-myths-and-realities/presentation.md

 - notice how I didn't talk about the code we wrote yet
 - you _cannot_ truly implement CI/CD for a crappy legacy app

 ---

-class: center middle

-# Focus on simplicity

-???

-- predicting the future is hard
-- build what you need now, not what you might need

----